 History is not repeating itself in Syria.
 History is not repeating itself in Afghanistan.
 History is not repeating itself in Libya.
 History is not repeating itself in Somalia, Pakistan, Yemen and beyond.
 Each conflict has its own context and its own nuances.
-However history is rhyming very well, and continues to demonstrate the fallacy of Western attitudes, solutions and policymaking in the region which is helping push the Middle East towards a major regional war.
+However history is rhyming very well, and continues to demonstrate that solutions and policymaking in the region which is helping push the Middle East towards a major regional war remain deeply flawed.

 Bashar Al-Asad and President Vladimir Putin, like multiple actors, have committed horrendous crimes in the Syrian War.
-They are as responsible as any actor for Syria's descent into chaos.
+They are primarily responsible for Syria's descent into chaos.
 Yet they are not the only ones responsible for the country's collapse.
 To ignore the Western powers and its regional allies agendas in the region and simply look through the lens of human rights and liberal values without considering other narratives and different perspectives is inviting tragedy.
-Without objectivity, we fuel ultimatums and destroy compromise - a fundamental in diplomacy.
+Without a shred of objectivity, we fuel ultimatums and destroy compromise - a fundamental in diplomacy.

-The Ghouta and Idlib chemical attacks must be condemned, however the Western powers historic and contemporary claims to support human rights in the Middle East must be treated, to put it gently, with the utmost skepticism.
-The West have condoned more horrifying crimes than those conducted by Bashar al-Assad.
+The Douma, Ghouta and Idlib chemical attacks must be condemned, however the Western powers historic and contemporary claims to support human rights in the Middle East must be treated with the utmost skepticism.
+The Western powers have condoned crimes equal in their horror to those conducted by Bashar al-Asad.
 Our policymaking in the First Persian Gulf War and our alliance with Saddam Hussein was perhaps the most grotesque example of this.
-President Assad's regime, the Kremlin's client, has without a doubt committed atrocities and war crimes in the Syrian War.
+President Al-Asad's regime, the Kremlin's client, has without a doubt committed atrocities and war crimes in the Syrian War.
 However, Saddam and 'Chemical' Ali's policies in Iraqi Kurdistan constituted the worst crime of all: genocide.

-Saddam and 'Chemical' Ali eventually faced justice for their murderous policies, and Bashar al-Assad will eventually meet justice for his crimes, the question remains: where were the missiles and air-strikes against Saddam when he was murdering tens of thousands of men, women and children with chemical weapons and conducting genocide?
+Saddam and 'Chemical' Ali eventually faced justice for their murderous policies, and Bashar al-Assad will eventually meet justice for his crimes, the question should remain: where were the missiles and air-strikes against Saddam when he was murdering tens of thousands of men, women and children with chemical weapons and conducting genocide?
 Where now are the air-strikes and missiles targeting Saudi Arabia for using cluster bombs (illegal under international law) and pushing Yemen towards famine?
 Where is the condemnation for Israeli Defence Forces shooting down dozens of unarmed protestors in Gaza with sniper-fire and shell-fire?

-That the Western powers turned a blind-eye to the genocidal Al-Anfal campaign and over thirty chemical attacks against Iranian civilians, including medical facilities and hospitals, and now have the audacity to condemn and bomb Damascus without a concrete investigation is an insult to the tens of thousands slaughtered by chemical weapons under the Iraqi regime.
-The historical amnesia in the upper echelons of power across Western capitals, no doubt motivated by geo-politics and strategic manoeuvring, is embarrassing and, above all, contradictory and dangerous.
+That the Western powers turned a blind-eye to the genocidal Al-Anfal campaign and over thirty chemical attacks against Iranian civilians, including medical facilities and hospitals, and now have the audacity to condemn and bomb Damascus is hypocritical.
+The historical amnesia in the upper echelons of power across Western capitals, no doubt motivated by geo-politics and strategic manoeuvring, reeks of political opportunism absent concrete solutions for the Syrian War.

 Matthew C.K Williams